Romanesque architecture: Church towers

 Towers were an important feature of Romanesque churches and a great number of them are still standing.
 They take a variety of forms: square, circular and octagonal, and are positioned differently in relation to the church building in different countries.
-In northern France, two large towers, such as those at Caen, were to become an integral part of the facade of any large abbey or cathedral.
+In northern France, two large towers, such as those at Caen, were to become an integral part of the façade of any large abbey or cathedral.
 In central and southern France this is more variable and large churches may have one tower or a central tower.
 Large churches of Spain and Portugal usually have two towers.

 Many abbeys of France, such as that at Cluny, had many towers of varied forms.
 This is also common in Germany, where the apses were sometimes framed with circular towers and the crossing surmounted by an octagonal tower as at Worms Cathedral.
 Large paired towers of square plan could also occur on the transept ends, such as those at Tournai Cathedral in Belgium.
 In Germany, where four towers frequently occur, they often have spires that may be four or eight sided, or the distinctive Rhenish helm shape seen on the cathedrals of Limburg or Speyer.

 In England, for large abbeys and cathedral buildings, three towers were favoured, with the central tower being the tallest.
 This was often not achieved, through the slow process of the building stages, and in many cases the upper parts of the tower were not completed until centuries later as at Durham and Lincoln.
 Large Norman towers exist at the cathedrals of Durham, Exeter, Southwell, Norwich and Tewkesbury Abbey.
-Such towers were often topped during the late Medieval period with a Gothic spire of wooden construction covered with lead, copper or shingles.
+Such towers were often topped during the late medieval period with a Gothic spire of wooden construction covered with lead, copper or shingles.
 In the case of Norwich Cathedral, the huge, ornate, 12th-century crossing-tower received a 15th-century masonry spire rising to a height of 320 feet and remaining to this day.